techfort/armour/README.md

 # hey!
 JS is pass-by-value

 Yes, but JS does pass-by-value of a reference for non-primitive types, hence why - while JS technically is not a pass-by-reference language - the result is the same as a pass-by-reference...
-I believe I read something about [call-by-sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing)

-And who cares! all that matter is that if you do:
+Utimately, all that matters is that if you do:

 ```javascript
 var o = { name: 'joe'};